 On the summer of 2017 I organized parents, teachers and students to attend school board meetings, sign petitions, call trustees and meet with the superintendent.
 We would attend board meetings after board meetings and no change was done.
 Parents would start to lose moral and ultimately stop fighting.
 One by one our movement would start to shrink.
 But despite the obstacles and the dissolution I never gave up and made sure that the remaining parents did not give up.
 It took us four months of making noise and getting a trustee to take action that finally on August of 2017 the superintendent abandoned the plan to split my school in to two.
 And ever since then my life has forever been changed.

 Due to my achievement at the age of 15 the then-FWISD Board President appointed me to the Equity Committee for FWISD in 2017.
 I joined the committee thinking it was a committee that was going to make an impact in schools.
 But to my disappointment by the third meeting the members started talking about Democrat politics and subject matters that did not help schools.
 I realized it was all a con-job.
 But rather than leaving I decided to stay as a member for four years to gather information on what they were doing and what they were planning to do.
 By leaving I would have let the Committee run their show without the public knowing what was really happening.
 Some meetings would bring up a lot of anti-white rhetoric.
 And eventually I realized that the teachings and trainings that they were doing was something called Critical Race Theory.
 I would leave the committee in 2021 and start exposing the activities that the committee and the ISD was doing.
 From the teacher emails showing how the teacher was dehumanized in an Equity Training because he was white.
 To videos showing how students were having to line up and do military style drills for hours chanting Critical Race Theory and Anti-racism rhetoric.
-And organizing marches and protests in the summer of 2021 to end the practice of CRT in FWISD.
+And organizing marches and protests in 2021 to end the practice of CRT in FWISD.
 I did this because I knew that what was happening was wrong and a disservice for our students.
-The Fight still continues and I will never give up.

 During this period I began getting involved in the Republican Party.
 I would volunteer for several campaigns ranging from congress to state House of Representatives.
 I would also become a voter deputy registrar and a precinct chair as well.
 On the summer of 2020 during the height of the BLM riots I decided to make a back the blue march in downtown Fort Worth.
 On July 25, 2020 I was able to get 500 people to march to support law enforcement.
 We outnumbered the BLM rioters and we showed the city that the majority of residents backed the blue.
 I would ultimately create another back the blue march in Downtown Dallas on October 2020 which got 200 people.
 I organized two Trump rallies in Fort Worth on October 2020 and November of 2020.
 Each getting 250-500 people.